Siddhantpal08/3d-portfolio/README.md

 ## Features
 - Interactive 3D viewer with camera controls and model annotations
 - Responsive layout with gallery and project pages
-- Downloadable model assets (if allowed)
+- Downloadable model assets or can go to sketchfab
 - Project details, technical breakdown, and contact links

 ## How to run locally